 Confession 9: We Have a Hard Time Relating to People Who Don’t Travel

-I used to be an extrovert.
-I was outgoing and could hold a conversation with almost anyone.
+I used to be an extrovert and I was outgoing and could hold a conversation with almost anyone.
 After working at home alone with my two cats for over seven years and getting paid to do something I love, I feel I’ve become socially awkward.

 Especially when I meet people that don’t travel, nor have the desire to do so.
-Not don’t get me wrong, I can talk about other things besides travel.
+Don’t get me wrong, I can talk about other things besides travel.
 I.e. world events, hiking, cats, pop culture – especially anything The Bachelor related, etc. But my small talk skills are diminishing.

 I remember one such conversation vividly with an acquaintance I bumped into when I was back in Canada visiting friends.
 He flat out told me that he thought travel was frivolous.

-His interest was on his family and not in seeing the world.
+His interest was in his family and not seeing the world.
 Fair enough.
 Everyone is entitled to their own opinion.
 And while I respect that, I didn’t have a response.
 An awkward silence filled the air until our mutual friend returned.

 Lesson to You: If you talk to us and we appear aloof, we’re probably not trying to be a travel snob.
 Most of us don’t look down on anyone with a so-called normal job.
 We just might be socially awkward from working so much alone.